 Your passport must be undamaged and valid for the proposed duration of your stay.
 No additional period of validity beyond this is required.

 British nationals don’t need a visa to enter Kosovo.
 You may be asked to provide documentary evidence giving a reason for your stay.
 A 90-day entry stamp will be issued which is renewable for longer stays.
 Since 8 May 2013 citizens of EU member states can enter Kosovo on a photo ID card.
 A photo ID driving licence does not constitute a valid ID card for cross-border travel and British nationals still need to enter Kosovo with a valid passport.
-With effect from 1 July, Kosovo introduced a visa regime for the nationalities listed on the Kosovan Ministry of Foreign Affairs website.
+Visa-free travel is also available for nationals of other countries listed on the Kosovan Ministry of Foreign Affairs website.